 Examples of the activities and outreach projects for individual churches are given in the Our Churches section of this website.

 Likewise, many of the organisations and activities for the entire circuit, have their own pages in the Outreach section.

 The diary includes details both for circuit events and for church events to which members of other churches or none are invited.
-It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Teens Group and the Circuit Men's Walking Group.
+It includes information about circuit organisations which do not have a page to themselves, such as the Circuit Men's Walking Group.